thecannawiki/cannawiki-js/src/wiki/Light.md

 In ideal conditions, cannabis can absorb 1500 - 2000 μmol/s.
 For context, in California, the sun can emit up to 2000 μmol/s around midday.
 This means that the light source should ideally be powerful enough to deliver this intensity over the area the canopy will occupy.
 Equipped with a powerful and efficient grow light, you may be tempted to use as much power as you can afford, to increase yield - but this is often not the best strategy; leaves can be damaged by overexposure to light (and heat) which will decrease yield.
 To avoid this, slowly increase the intensity of your light over several days, by increasing power draw by 5-10 watts per day, and observing the leaves regularly.
 Any yellowing leaves can be a sign of light stress.
 This may be accompanied by curling leaves which are a sign of heat stress, often caused by lights being too intense.
 Note also that seedlings require and are less able to make use of light than flowering plants.

-## Horticultural light metrics ##
+## Horticultural light metrics
 There are many different metrics that can be used to measure the intensity and quality of light for photosynthesis in the cultivar.
 These metrics are important for assessing if a source is sufficient but especially notable when comparing two different lights.

-### Intensity ###
+### Intensity
 unit: μmol/s

 Light intensity is quantified by the number of photons produced per second.
 Because the number of photons is so large they are measured in micro-moles (µmol).
 One µmol is actually 602 quadrillion photons.
-See: [[Light#Measuring light intensity|Measuring light intensity]]
+See: [Measuring light intensity](/Light#measuring_light_intensity)

-### Photosynthetic Photon Flux Density (PPFD) ###
+### Photosynthetic Photon Flux Density (PPFD)
 unit: μmol/m<sup>2</sup>/s.

-A measure of light intensity within the [[Light#PAR|PAR range]] over an area.
+A measure of light intensity within the [PAR range](/Light#par) over an area.
 The maximum PPFD a grow light can produce is important to know as well as the size of the area it can deliver that PPFD.

 ### Efficiency ###
 unit: μmol/J

 The light intensity a horticultural light produces per Joule of power it uses.
-At the time of writing, the most efficient LED package available is the [https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/ LM301H] by Samsung.
+At the time of writing, the most efficient LED package available is the [LM301H](https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/) by Samsung.
 It achieves 3.10 μmol/J @ 65 mA, 25°C. The efficiency of all LEDs will change slightly depending on the temperature and current supplied.
 ### DLI (Daily light Integral) ###
 unit: mols/m<sup>2</sup>